WordPress/gutenberg/packages/create-block/README.md

 ## Available commands in the scaffolded project

 The plugin folder created when executing this command, is a node package with a modern build setup that requires no configuration.

-A set of scripts are avalable from inside that folder (provided by the `scripts` package) to make your work easier.
+A set of scripts is avalable from inside that folder (provided by the `scripts` package) to make your work easier.
 A full description of these commands is available [here](https://github.com/WordPress/gutenberg/tree/HEAD/packages/scripts#available-scripts)

 _Note: You don’t need to install or configure tools like [webpack](https://webpack.js.org), [Babel](https://babeljs.io) or [ESLint](https://eslint.org) yourself.
 They are preconfigured and hidden so that you can focus on coding._